30440r/Hacktivate-iDevice/py-ver/README.md

-# hacktivate
+# hacktivate py-ver
-Hacktivates iPhones vulnerable to Checkm8 via the Checkra1n jailbreak.
+Hacktivates iPhones vulnerable to Checkm8 via the Checkra1n jailbreak with Python.

 # Notice
 Currently this tool ONLY bypasses iCloud.
 Full hacktivation features are currently being looked into and should come eventually.